FaffiSalus/FS-mods-readable/README.md

 - Skyrim to SQL DB
 - Skyrim to csv files
-- Skyrim to xlsx files (mostly finished)
+- Skyrim to xlsx files
 - crappy UI

 Planned:

-- Skyrim to Excel
 - Skyrim to Google Sheets
 - Skyrim to xml
 - Other Bethesda Mods to all types